 Will I get a penalty for paying my taxes after April 15?

 The extension of the federal tax filing deadline also applies to tax payments.
 Taxpayers that owe money can defer federal tax payments, interest free and penalty free until July 15.
 This deferment applies to all taxpayers, including individuals, trusts and estates, corporations and other non-corporate tax filers as well as those who pay self-employment tax.
 Taxpayers can defer tax year 2019 federal tax payments regardless of the amount owed.
-This deferment also applies to tax year 2020 estimated tax payments previously due on April 15, 2020.
+This deferment also applies to tax year 2020 estimated tax payments previously due on April 15, 2020 and June 15, 2020.

 Deferment of federal tax payments means that if you owe money on your federal taxes, you will get more time to pay what you owe.

 I heard there is a stimulus package, am I eligible for it and will it impact my taxes?

 The Coronavirus Aid, Relief and Economic Security Act (CARES) — a $2 trillion stimulus package to provide financial relief to individuals, families and businesses — was signed into law on March 27, 2020.
 The 2020 coronavirus stimulus package will deliver relief through a range of measures, including an advanced tax rebate for taxpayers.

 Get the latest information and updates on the COVID-19 stimulus package and what it means for you — including information on how much stimulus money you are eligible to receive and how long it will take to receive your stimulus check — here.

 Will my state taxes have a different tax deadline?

 A majority of States will be conforming to the new federal deadline of July 15.
 However, a few states have differing deadlines and guidance.
 You can get the latest on tax deadlines and guidance for your state by clicking here.